vpareek2/MicroSwag/README.md

 # MicroSwag Project

 ## Project Overview
-MicroSwag is a project focused on optimizing small language models (under 200M parameters) for performance on the HellaSwag benchmark.
+MicroSwag is a project focused on optimizing small language models (124M base models) for performance on the HellaSwag benchmark.
 The project explores the architectural efficiency frontier for compact language models through a systematic comparison of modern transformer architectures, all while maintaining strict parameter and training constraints.

 **It also is a codebase used to pre-train LLMs.
 It is very simplistic and meant for smaller experiments.
 It squeezes out a lot of performance that you can get through vanilla pytorch.
 Being designed for small models, a lot of big model optimizations are missing.**